-All HOME-TBRA grantees for Program Year 2016 were also Program Year 2015 grantees with existing HOME-TBRA programs, so none of them should experience unusual challenges ramping up their programs or accurately projecting their levels of service.
-The HOME-TBRA program will reduce its estimated number of households served to compensate for any additional case management challenges in Program Year 2016.
+All HOME-TBRA grantees for Program Year 2017 were also Program Year 2016 grantees with existing HOME-TBRA programs; therefore, outside of a lack of available housing in rural areas, none should experience unusual challenges ramping up their programs or accurately projecting their levels of service.
+The HOME-TBRA program will adjust its estimated number of households served to compensate for any additional case management challenges due to volume served in Program Year 2017.
+The state will encourage grantees to serve additional clients within the activities specified in the consolidated plan.